-Focused on teaching excellence, the Adjunct Faculty Mentoring Program advances the teaching profession by facilitating the establishment of professional relationships.
-Through the program, full-time faculty strategically affect the professional lives of adjuncts by fostering insight, impacting student learning outcomes, providing support, and creating an environment that supports collegial growth.
+Focused on teaching excellence, the Faculty Mentoring Program advances the teaching profession by facilitating the establishment of professional relationships.
+Through the program, full-time faculty strategically affect the professional lives of new faculty by fostering insight, impacting student learning outcomes, providing support, and creating an environment that supports collegial growth.

-Trained mentors serve as coach, counselor, advisor, and role model to assist assigned mentees to achieve teaching excellence and successful acclimation to the college environment.
+Trained mentors serve as coach, counselor, advisor, and role model to assist assigned mentees in achieveing teaching excellence and successful acclimation to the college environment.
 Through a structured process of formative observation and conferencing, both mentor and mentee observe each other in the classroom setting, share best practices, and provide feedback in post-observation sessions.

 Through confidential, non-evaluative communications, both mentor and mentee learn, share, question, and challenge.
 Such on-going dialogue builds trust and confidence that lead to more positive, productive outcomes for mentor and mentee, as well as for students.

-In summary, the goals of the Adjunct Mentoring Program include the following:
+In summary, the goals of the Faculty Mentoring Program include the following:

 - Enhance student learning